 By: Scott Biddulph

-So your writing, your blog, your book isn’t getting attention on the internet?
+So your writing, your blog, or your book isn’t getting attention on the internet?
 What should you do?

-Today, we have the internet that moves with the speed of light.
+Today, we have an internet that moves with the speed of light.
 Information about anything is at the tips of our fingers.
 It’s available with one voice activated question to the Google microphone icon.
 Google was once a noun—it’s now a noun and a verb.
 Just Google it!

 With all of this technology at our fingertips, there are also more opportunities for those that love to write, or that call themselves authors, to get themselves exposed to an audience.
 There are wonderful people that have become very successful at blogging about food, recipes, shopping deals, self-help issues, Christian devotionals—you name it, and someone is blogging about that topic.So your writing, your blog, or your book isn't getting attention on the internet?
 What should you do?
 Click To Tweet

 The problem today isn’t the avenues of exposure; the new problem is how to get the attention of people that are inundated with so much information from the information superhighway.
 I’ve often said that we are like “ferns at the bottom of the Redwood Forest trying to reach the sunlight.”

 What do the successful bloggers do?
 How is it that they attract 5000, 10,000, 20,000 hits a month to their blogs?
-I have boiled it down to three things that I believe are vital to successful blogging and writing in the midst of such fierce competition for people’s attention.
+I have boiled it down to three things.
+I believe these are vital to successful blogging and writing in the midst of such fierce competition for people’s attention.

 - Write about what you know—(finding your voice).